ahmadjamalkta/inet-showcases/mobility/basic/doc/index.rst

 Motion
 ------

 This section covers mobility models that define motion.
-Such models in INET include:
+Such models in INET include :ned:`AnsimMobility`,
-:ned:`AnsimMobility`,
 :ned:`BonnMotionMobility`,
 :ned:`ChiangMobility`,